DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 </div>

 > [!combat]- **Balancing the Gallows Speaker**
-> Due to the phase mechanic, this is a series of two consecutive **bruising** combat encounters against a party of five 5th-level players, a CR 6 ally (Victor Vallakovich), and a CR 1 ally (Majesto), and will each consume approximately 28% of their total maximum hit points (for a total of 56% of their maximum hit points).
+> Due to the phase mechanic, this is a series of two consecutive **bloody** combat encounters against a party of five 5th-level players and two CR 2 allies (Erasmus van Richten and Lady Fiona Wachter), which will each consume approximately 42% of the party's total maximum hit points (for a total of 84% of their maximum hit points).
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce Leo’s HP to 92 in each phase.
 For his first phase, reduce his foretelling touch attack to to 11 (2d8+2) damage, his will-o’-wisp attack to 10 (3d6) damage, his lash of souls bonus action to 7 (2d6) damage, and his wisplight flare bonus action to 10 (4d4) damage.
 For his second phase, reduce his Ba’al Verzi dagger attack to 5 (1d6+2) piercing and 10 (4d4) necrotic damage, his grasp of the grave attack to 14 (4d6) initial damage and 7 (2d6) continual damage, his shrieking souls bonus action to 7 (2d6) damage, and his haunting echoes to 7 (3d4) damage.
 > * ***Four Players.*** Reduce Leo’s HP to 109 in each phase.
 For his first phase, reduce his foretelling touch attack to to 13 (2d8+4) damage, his will-o’-wisp attack to 11 (2d10) damage, his lash of souls bonus action to 7 (2d6) damage, and his wisplight flare bonus action to 12 (5d4) damage.
 For his second phase, reduce his Ba’al Verzi dagger attack to 6 (1d4+4) piercing and 12 (5d4) necrotic damage, his grasp of the grave attack to 15 (6d4) initial damage and 7 (3d4) continual damage, his shrieking souls bonus action to 7 (2d6) damage, and his haunting echoes reaction to 9 (2d8) damage.